snhasani/naser.dev/README.md

-# nasserhassani.com
+# naser.dev

-Here lay the uncompiled source from [my site](https://nasserhassani.com) running on Jekyll.
+Here lay the uncompiled source from [my site](https://naser.dev) running on Jekyll!

-If you find any bug or want to make a suggestion, please open an issue on the [bug tracker](https://github.com/snhasani/naser.xyz/issues).
+If you find any bug or want to make a suggestion, please open an issue on the [bug tracker](https://github.com/snhasani/naser.dev/issues).